hirsch-lab/spiderplot/README.md

 # spiderplot

-Create 2D spider charts using seaborn.
+Python package to create 2D spider charts.

-A [spider chart](https://en.wikipedia.org/wiki/Radar_chart) is a type of relatinal plot.
+The [spider chart](https://en.wikipedia.org/wiki/Radar_chart) is a type of relational graph $f(x,y)$.
 The implementation is based on seaborn's [lineplot()](https://seaborn.pydata.org/generated/seaborn.lineplot.html) using a polar coordinate system.